 As you integrate machine learning and AI into business processes, even small improvements in predictive performance can translate into huge ROI, so hyperparameter tuning is now an inherent part of many ML pipelines.
 Robert, Mario, and Ali explain how to leverage Spark clusters in platforms such as Azure Databricks to perform hyperparameter tuning, and detail the improvements this tuning produces in your classifier.

-Bob Horton is a senior data scientist in the Bing User Understanding team.
-He came to Microsoft from Revolution Analytics, where he was on the Professional Services team.
+Bob Horton is a senior data scientist on the user understanding team at Bing.
+Bob holds an adjunct faculty appointment in health informatics at the University of San Francisco, where he gives occasional lectures and advises students on data analysis and simulation projects.
+Previously, he was on the professional services team at Revolution Analytics.
 Long before becoming a data scientist, he was a regular scientist (with a PhD in biomedical science and molecular biology from the Mayo Clinic).
 Some time after that, he got an MS in computer science from California State University, Sacramento.
-Bob currently holds an adjunct faculty appointment in health informatics at the University of San Francisco, where he gives occasional lectures and advises students on data analysis and simulation projects.

 Mario Inchiosa is a principal software engineer at Microsoft, where he focuses on scalable machine learning and AI.
 Previously, Mario served as Revolution Analytics’s chief scientist; analytics architect in IBM’s Big Data organization, where he worked on advanced analytics in Hadoop, Teradata, and R; US chief scientist in Netezza Labs, bringing advanced analytics and R integration to Netezza’s SQL-based data warehouse appliances; US chief science officer at NuTech Solutions, a computer science consultancy specializing in simulation, optimization, and data mining; and senior scientist at BiosGroup, a complexity science spin-off of the Santa Fe Institute.
 Mario holds bachelor’s, master’s, and PhD degrees in physics from Harvard University.
 He has been awarded four patents and has published over 30 research papers, earning publication of the year and open literature publication excellence awards.